saulocantanhede/tfgreek2/docs/syntaxtrees.md

 The relation between the constituent parts can be depicted in a syntax tree that functions as a graphical representation of the syntactic structure.
 This structure is a hierarchical tree-like formation illustrating how different words in a sentence are grammatically connected to each other.
 In a syntax tree, each word (or morpheme) is represented as a node, and the relationships between words are depicted as branches or edges connecting these nodes.
 The tree starts with the main clause or the root node and branches out to represent subordinate clauses, phrases, and individual words.
 The tree structure reflects the hierarchical arrangement of grammatical elements within the sentence.
 The syntax tree provides valuable insights into the sentence's grammatical structure, including the roles of nouns, verbs, adjectives, prepositions, conjunctions, and other parts of speech.

-## Theoretic xample
+## Theoretic example
-The following image provides a syntax tree for the Greek text of John 1:1 based on a constituency grammar.
+The following image provides a basic representation of a syntax tree for the Greek text of John 1:1 based on a constituency grammar.

 <img src="features/images/syntax_tree.png" width="550">